plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

         prset shapepr=exp(1.0);
     end;

-The second <tt>prset</tt> command specifies an exponential distribution with mean 1.0 for the shape parameter of the gamma distribution we will use to model rate heterogeneity.
-Note that we have not yet told MrBayes that we wish to assume that substitution rates are variable; we will do that using the <tt>lset</tt> command below.
+The second `prset` command specifies an exponential distribution with mean 1.0 for the shape parameter of the gamma distribution we will use to model rate heterogeneity.
+Note that we have not yet told MrBayes that we wish to assume that substitution rates are variable; we will do that using the `lset` command below.

 ### Specifying the prior on kappa